 Kindergarten, schools and higher education

-What applies to kindergarten and school at present?
-Can I go study abroad for one semester?
+What applies to kindergarten and schools at present?

-Advice for infection control in kindergarten and school
+Guidelines for infection control in kindergarten and schools

 You can read more about the guidelines here: